liferay/liferay-docs/devGuide/en/chapters/11-marketplace.markdown

 of a Marketplace user, admin, and company, and the ramifications of choosing one vs. the other, visit the *Liferay Marketplace* chapter in the User Guide.

-### What are the Requirements for Publishing Apps?
+### What Are the Requirements for Publishing Apps?

 Liferay apps are "normal" Liferay plugins with additional information about them.
 Therefore, most of the requirements are the same as those that exist for